walterfreeman/phy211/ta-duties.md

 to fully benefit from our class and feel welcome, please let me know so I can fix the problem.

+### Health and Safety

+#### COVID safety protocols

+Everyone should wear a mask when inside the Physics Building, except if they are alone in a room or in a room with people they live with.

+When working with students in person, everyone should stay 2m away from others except when necessary to see things they have written.
+It is permissible to briefly get closer to someone in order to collaborate.

+Anyone who is feeling ill should not come to the building.

+If anyone on the teaching staff contracts COVID, obviously you should take as much time off work as you need to recover.

+#### Backups, coverage, and support

+We expect you to prioritize your health and wellbeing over Physics 211.
+If you are ill, experiencing a great deal of stress, are not able to get enough sleep, or something like that, please let me or Aaron know.
+We will get coverage for you during your section, get you some backup in grading papers, or whatever it is that you need.
+I can't emphasize this enough:
+**please ask for support**.
+We have lots of people teaching this class and we *can* get someone there to back you up if you need it.

 #### Dealing With Emergencies

 If you are going to miss a recitation section and have advance warning, swap with another TA; that's not a problem.